 \subsection{The half Lutz-Mori twist}

-Developing some ideas introduced by A.Mori in \cite{Mor09} in the 5-dimensional case, P. Massot, K. Niederkr\"{u}ger and C. Wendl introduce in \cite{MNW13} the notion of \emph{Lutz-Mori twist} along a manifold belonging to a \emph{Liouville pair} as a generalization of the well known $3$-dimensional Lutz twists. \\ In this section we give an explicit description of how to perform the \emph{half} version of the Lutz-Mori twist in particular coordinates in a neighbourhood of the contact submanifold.
-Let's dive in the details. \\
+Developing some ideas introduced by Mori in \cite{Mor09} in the 5-dimensional case, Massot, Niederkr\"{u}ger and Wendl introduce in \cite{MNW13} the notion of \emph{Lutz-Mori twist} along a submanifold belonging to a \emph{Liouville pair} as a generalization of the known $3$-dimensional Lutz twists.
+In this section, we briefly recall how to perform the \emph{half} version of the Lutz-Mori twist, which we will use in the following.